Michal Menert: 2015–present: Dream Season, Elements and Space Jazz

 In April 2014, Elements was released as an EP on Super Best Records.
 Menert, described Elements as a tribute to alchemy.
 Elements became a name-your-price digital release followed by vinyl shortly after.
 Menert produced the album with Mux Mool.

 Menert released Space Jazz on April 21, 2015.
 His first full-length album since "Even If It Isn't Right" in 2012.

 Starting in 2016, Menert established a working relationship with Grateful Dead percussionist Mickey Hart.
-Since then, he has worked at Hart's Studio X in California, co-produced his 2017 release 'Ramu,' and went on the road with Dead & Co as an Ableton engineer from 2017–2018.
+Since then, he has worked at Hart's Studio X in California, co-produced his 2017 release 'Ramu,' and went on the road with Dead & Co as an Ableton engineer from 2017 to 2018.

-In January 2016, Menert played Red Rocks Park & Amphitheater as Half Color along with Big Grams and Adventure Club, and later year in October of 2016, he was back at Red Rocks with The Floozies.
+In January 2016, Menert played Red Rocks Park & Amphitheater as Half Color along with Big Grams and Adventure Club, and later year in October 2016, he was back at Red Rocks with The Floozies.

 Space Jazz was released on vinyl February 19, 2016.

-In August 2017, Menert reunited with Derek Vincent Smith and joined Pretty Lights at the Gorge Amphitheater in Washington.
+In August 2017, Menert reunited with Derek Vincent Smith and joined Pretty Lights at The Gorge Amphitheatre in Washington.

 In 2018, Menert released his solo record Slow Coast 2 & in 2019, Slow Coast 3, which both consisted of downtempo soundscapes inspired by living on Northern California coast.

 Michal Menert & the Pretty Fantastics delivered '1' in Fall 2016 and with an updated lineup, released 'From the Sea in November 2018.